rempsyc/starter-academic/content/en/project-media/cppa/index.md

 slides: example
 ---

 At the CPPA we love not only to see our members flourishing, but also to celebrate them and everything they achieve.
-In our new member spotlight series we want to share what is possible in the field of positive psychology and inspire you.
-In this interview, Louisa Jewell, CPPA President, interviews CPPA member and student ambassador Rémi Thériault.
+In this member spotlight interview, Louisa Jewell, CPPA President, interviews CPPA member and student ambassador Rémi Thériault.